pe1te3son/meet-up-event-planner/README.md

 # Meet-Up Event Planner

+### _Notes for Udacity reviewer_

+* There were some issues with loading main.css on the previous submission.
+I wasn't able to find out what that was as it is working for me on both Pc and [online](https://webenhanced.co.uk/event-planner/).
+If you have the same issue with my app, please try running it in incognito mode or another browser.
+* There was also a problem with google API key I solved it by unlocking localhost:9000, so it should be fine now if you run `grunt serve` to preview

+****

 Senior web-developer udacity project 1

 App that creates and saves meet up events into firebase database.